 10 people have died in fire at Brazil soccer team complex

-RIO DE JANEIRO (AP) — Fire tore through the sleeping quarters of an academy for one of Brazil’s most popular professional soccer clubs Friday, killing 10 people and injuring three, most likely teenage players, authorities said.
+RIO DE JANEIRO (AP) — A fire early Friday swept through the sleeping quarters of an academy for Brazil’s popular professional soccer club Flamengo, killing 10 people and injuring three, most likely teenage players, authorities said.

-Firefighters were called just after 5 a.m. local time to the sprawling Ninho de Urubu training grounds of the Flamengo soccer club in Rio de Janeiro’s western region.
+Firefighters were called just after 5 a.m. to the sprawling Ninho de Urubu training grounds in Rio de Janeiro’s western region.
 Overhead images captured by an Associated Press drone showed a smoky, charred area of the complex.

-“We are distraught,” Flamengo President Rodolfo Landim said outside the complex, where friends, fans and neighbors gathered, some forming a circle to pray.
+“We are distraught,” Flamengo President Rodolfo Landim said outside the complex, where friends, fans and neighbors gathered, some in prayer.
 “This is the worst tragedy to happen to the club in its 123 years.”

 He did not take questions from reporters who also were outside the complex but added: “The most important thing right now is to minimize the suffering of these families.”